Level of Study

 Compulsory Assignments and Attendance

 Laboratory course with journal.
-Compulsory assignments are valid for six subsequent semesters.
+Compulsory assignments are valid for five subsequent semesters.

 Compulsory work must be submitted within the given deadlines for the course.
 Approval of the compulsory work is necessary to get admittance to the written exam.

 Compulsory HSE- course (HMS II) must be passed: http://www.uib.no/kj/55871/obligatorisk-hms-kurs

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.

 Examination both spring and fall semester.
 In semesters without teaching, the examination will be held at the beginning of the semester.